Last Updated on April 6, 2023

 Your Golden Retriever’s medical care will undoubtedly be their largest ongoing expense.

-For Golden Retrievers within the average weight range, you’ll likely pay $30-60 for six months’ worth of heartworm preventative.
-Both oral and topical flea and tick prevention can cost anywhere from $60-$120 for six doses.
+For Golden Retrievers within the average weight range, you’ll likely pay $30 to $60 for six months’ worth of heartworm prevention.

 Routine vet visits are priced differently depending on the practice.
-Call around for quotes and estimates, but most will be in the ballpark of $100-250.
+Call around for quotes and estimates, but most will be in the ballpark of $100 to $250.

-Just to cover the basics, you’re looking at $280-680 in yearly medical costs.
+Just to cover the basics, you’re looking at $280 to $680 in yearly medical costs.
 Depending on your Golden’s needs, this amount could be much higher.